taskiq-python/taskiq/docs/guide/testing-taskiq.md

 consumed after it is raised, so a later `wait_all()` only observes newer work.
 Cancelling a `wait_all()` call cancels only that waiter; accepted executions remain tracked and can be drained by a later call.
-Calling `shutdown()` performs the same drain before closing middleware, result backend, and executor resources.
-If shutdown is cancelled while draining, it finishes the drain and resource cleanup before propagating the cancellation.
+Calling `shutdown()` rejects new sends, performs the same drain, then closes middleware, result backend, and executor resources.
+If shutdown is cancelled while draining accepted work, it finishes that drain and cleanup before propagating the cancellation.
+Cancellation from a shutdown event, middleware, or result backend hook instead propagates immediately.
+A later `shutdown()` resumes at the interrupted hook without repeating completed cleanup, while calls after completed cleanup are no-ops.
+An invocation already running `pre_send` is part of that drain; a later invocation is rejected before `pre_send` can produce side effects.
 Both drain methods must be called by the external test or application lifecycle owner.
 Calling `wait_all()` or `shutdown()` from a task or `post_send` hook managed by the same broker raises `RuntimeError` instead of waiting on itself.